| Objections

 The tipping system was established to let you reward

-the server directly, instead of making an indirect payment to the
+the server directly, as opposed to making an indirect payment to the

 This way, you can reward varying degrees of service